 The following short story took place during a trip to Pakistan’s Karakorum range in 2008.
 Click here for more trekking notes and logistical information from my various hikes in the region:

-There is a timeless quality to the Shimshal Pamir; which can attributed in equal parts to its incredible beauty as well as the fact that no one seems to wear a watch.
+There is a timeless quality to the Shimshal Pamir; which can be attributed in equal parts to its natural beauty, as well as the fact that no one seems to wear a watch.

 Situated in Pakistan’s Karakorum Range, the Shimshal Pamir is a high altitude region known for its snow capped peaks, alpine wetlands and vast pastures.

 Its inhabitants are known as the Shimshali, a herding people who shift between residences according to the seasons.
-Fortunately for myself and Dani, my hiking partner from Switzerland, we happened to arrive at the village of Shuwert (4730 m / 15,518 ft above sea level) just a week before its inhabitants were due to shepherd their livestock down to lower altitudes.
+Fortunately for myself and Dani – my hiking partner from Switzerland – we arrived at the village of Shuwert (4730 m / 15,518 ft above sea level) just a week before they were due to shepherd their livestock down to lower altitudes.

 As we said our farewells, the lady of the hut gave us both a large chunk of cheese along with one of the most memorable smiles I had ever seen.
 The beaming countenance was striking for its genuine warmth, infectiousness and for the unmistakable fact that she sported no more than three teeth; a timely reminder that I was long overdue for a dental checkup upon my return home. 😀